 DBHDS will ensure that all CSB Executive Directors, Developmental Disability Directors, case management supervisors, and case managers receive training on how to identify children and adults receiving active case management who are at risk for going into crisis.
-Training will also be made available to intake workers at CSBs on how to identify children and adults presenting for intake who are at risk for going into crisis and how to arrange for crisis risk assessments to occur in the home or link them to REACH crisis services; filing reference 7.5.
+Training will also be made available to intake workers at CSBs on how to identify children and adults presenting for intake who are at risk for going into crisis and how to arrange for crisis risk assessments to occur in the home or link them to REACH crisis services, filing reference 7.5.

 A web-based training on the Crisis Risk Assessment Tool was made available to all target CSB staff through the Commonwealth of Virginia's Learning Center (COVLC) on July 1, 2020.
-As of December 31, 2022, a total of 4,295 CSB/BHA staff have completed this training, with training occurring in all CSBs/BHA across the Commonwealth.
-This is an increase of 187 CSB/BHA personnel trained since the previous report.
+As of June 30, 2023, a total of 4,620 CSB/BHA staff have completed this training, with training occurring in all CSBs/BHA across the Commonwealth.
+This is an increase of 186 CSB/BHA personnel trained since the previous report.

-Additionally, a related compliance indicator speaks to the requirement of timeliness of training for intake workers and case managers: DBHDS will add a provision to the CSB Performance Contract requiring training on identifying risk of crisis for case managers and intake workers within 6 months of hire; filing reference 7.6.
-This compliance was last reported in the FY22Q3 report and reported annually.
-An update will be provided in the FY23Q3 report.
+The compliance indicator, DBHDS will add a provision to the CSB Performance Contract requiring training on identifying risk of crisis for case managers and intake workers within 6 months of hire; filing reference 7.6, was report in FYQ3 and per agreement is reported on an annually basis.
+It will be included in the FY24Q3 report.

 Additionally, a related compliance indicator on quality review of identifying persons at risk of crisis and referring to REACH when indicated is as follows: DBHDS will implement a quality review process conducted initially at six months, and annually thereafter, that measures the performance of CSBs in identifying individuals who are at risk of crisis and in referring to REACH where indicated; filing reference 7.7.
+Data for this indicator were reported in the FY23Q2 Supplemental Crisis Report.
+Per language in agreement above, these data will be reported again in a future iteration of this report on an annual basis.
+It will be included in the FY24Q2 report.